dfinity/portal/docs/tutorials/hackathon-prep-guide/2-deploying-first-fullstack-dapp.md

 ![Gitpod example](../_attachments/gitpod-example-1.png)

 Then, Gitpod will automatically run all the commands and processes necessary to start the project.
-In the 'Terminal' window, you will see the output of these processes.
+In the 'Terminal' section of the window, you will see the output of these processes.
 When the terminal shows the output of:

 ```
 VITE v4.3.9  ready in 206 ms